What is a Chai Latte?

 A chai latte uses spiced tea instead of espresso.
 It has no coffee flavor and leans sweeter and more aromatic, while a latte is built around espresso.

-"Chai" already means tea, so "chai tea" technically repeats the word.
-In cafés, chai latte refers to spiced tea with milk.
+"Chai" already means tea in Hindi, so "chai tea" technically repeats the word.
+In English-speaking cafés, chai latte refers to spiced tea with milk.

 📌 Good to Know

-Chai lattes are usually sweet because most cafés use a pre-made chai concentrate that already contains sugar.
+Chai lattes are usually sweet by default because most cafés use a pre-made chai concentrate that already contains sugar.
+The sweetness isn't just for flavor — it also balances the natural tannic edge of the black tea and the sharper notes of ginger and black pepper in the spice blend.

 Try Next

-If you enjoy the spiced tea experience, try a matcha latte for a smoother, earthier flavor.
+If you enjoy tea-based drinks, try a matcha latte for a green tea flavor and creamy texture.
 For a similar drink with added coffee depth, explore a dirty chai.